flux-framework/flux-core/doc/man1/flux-pstree.rst

 .. program:: flux pstree

-flux-pstree(1) displays a tree of running jobs by job name, similar to what the :linux:man1:`pstree` command does for system processes.
+:program:`flux pstree` displays a tree of running jobs by job name, similar to what the :linux:man1:`pstree` command does for system processes.

-Like pstree(1), identical leaves of the job tree are combined, which results in a more compact output when many jobs within a Flux instance share the same job name.
+Like :command:`pstree`, identical leaves of the job tree are combined, which results in a more compact output when many jobs within a Flux instance share the same job name.

-The flux-pstree(1) command supports custom labels for jobs, including separately labeling parent jobs, using the same format string syntax supported by :man1:`flux-jobs`.
+The :program:`flux pstree` command supports custom labels for jobs, including separately labeling parent jobs, using the same format string syntax supported by :man1:`flux-jobs`.